 - Some drugs may need to be taken with food or on an empty stomach.
 For some drugs it does not matter.
 Check with your pharmacist about how to take this drug.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.

-- You may put this drug right in the mouth or you may mix it with milk, formula, fruit juice, cereal, soup, dessert, or other liquid or semi-liquid food.
-Have your child take the whole dose.
+- You may put this drug right in the mouth or you may mix it with milk, fruit juice, cereal, soup, dessert, or other liquid or semi-liquid food.
+Take the whole dose.